kanboard/kanboard/docs/github-authentication.markdown

 The Github authentication in Kanboard uses the [OAuth 2.0](http://oauth.net/2/) protocol, so any user of Kanboard can be linked to a Github account.

-That means you can use your Github account to connect to Kanboard.
+That means you can use your Github account to login on Kanboard.

 How to link a Github account
 ----------------------------